AriFordsham/GHCWiki/partial-type-signatures.md

 > option 2.
 It shares its downsides as well.

-Except for the possibly counter-intuitive behaviour in the `baz1` and `baz2` examples, we believe that option 1 is preferable.
+Except for the possibly counter-intuitive behaviour in the `baz1` example, we believe that option 1 is preferable, and have implemented it.

 ## Formalisation